Table of Contents

 Note: The above links are Amazon affiliate links and I earn a commission if you purchase things through them.
 However, any commission I earn comes at no additional cost to you, and you pay nothing extra.
 My recommendation is based on extensive experience using this book's advice with dozens of people over the years, and I recommend it because it's helpful and useful, not because of the small commission I receive if you choose to buy it.

-MOST personal statements are BORING!
+MOST statements of purpose are BORING!
 Not because the person writing them is boring, but perhaps because:

 - Their focus is too broad.
 They try to cover everything they've done, and nothing ends up standing out.

 - They're impersonal.
-It's a personal statement - the reader needs to get a sense of who you are and what you're actually like - not some sanitized "professional" version of you.
+The reader needs to get a sense of who you are and what you're actually like - not some sanitized "professional" version of you.

 - They're too safe.
 Ironically, a statement that takes no risks can be the riskiest thing you can do.
 We're not applying to a program with the intent of blending in with all the other applicants!